kyma-project/test-infra/cmd/image-syncer/README.md

 ### Example Images List File

 > [!IMPORTANT]
-> The image-syncer expects the file external-images.yaml with the list of images in root directory of the repository.
+> Image-syncer expects the `external-images.yaml` file with the list of images to be in the root directory of the repository.

 As an input parameter, image-syncer takes a file having the following structure:

-- source: the source image to be copied.
+- **source**: The source image to be copied.
 It can be an image name with a tag or a digest.
-- tag: the tag of the image in the target repository.
-This is required when the source uses digest to identify the image.
+- **tag**: The tag of the image in the target repository, which is required when the source uses digest to identify the image.
-- amd64Only: a boolean value that indicates if it's allowed to synchronize the image manifest instead of image index.
+- **amd64Only**: A boolean value that indicates if it's allowed to synchronize the image manifest instead of the image index.
   This is required when the source image is not a multi-platform image.

 ```yaml